radiantlogic-v8/documentation-eoc/documentation/getting-started/account-settings/update-account.md

 - **Creation date** and **expiration date**.
 - **Last used**: shows when the token was most recently used.

+Environment Operations Center warns you when a token is close to expiring, both in the token list and next to the expiration date in *Account Settings*.

+> [!warning] API token expiry cannot be extended.
+Once a token expires, generate a new token to replace it.

 ### Delete an API token

-Only one API token can be created at a time.
-If you need to create a new API token but one already exists, you must first delete the current token.

-You can delete the API token by selecting the **(...)** menu next to the *API Token* input field and clicking on the delete option.
+Delete a token when you no longer need it or when you have reached the five-token limit and want to free a slot.

+1. Select the delete (trash) icon or the actions menu for the token.
+2. In the confirmation prompt, select **Confirm**.

-> [!warning] Deleting an API token is a permanent action and cannot be undone.
+> [!warning] Deleting a token is permanent and cannot be undone.
+Any application still using the token can no longer call Environment Operations Center endpoints.
+Generate a new token for future calls.

-A confirmation message will appear to verify that you would like to delete the API token and reminding you that a new API token will need to be generated for future calls.
-Select **Confirm** to delete the token.

-If the token is successfully deleted you will receive a confirmation message and the *API token* field will be empty.
-You can proceed to generate a new token or exit out of *Account Settings* without generating a new token by selecting **Save**.

 ## Next steps